idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityWindhelmIdle.md

 - This Niranye seems suspicious.
 Fresh from the Isles, and free to sell her good openly in Windhelm?
 I seriously doubt that.
 - I wonder what she is.
 A Thalmor spy?
 An Imperial agent?
 Someone more shady?
 - Amazing how Rolff does not harass Niranye.
 I wonder if she pays him to leave her alone.
 - I doubt Oengul War-Anvil is as good a blacksmith as Eorlund Gray-Mane.
-Even if they switch their forges.
+Even if they switch their forges